jayesh15111988/JKInteractivePushNotifications/README.md

 > Detailed information on implementing interactive push notifications on iOS is explained in the following blog post:<br/>
 **[Implementing Interactive push notifications on iOS](https://jayeshkawli.ghost.io/interactive-notifications-ios/)**

+Note while sending interactive push notifications from server :

+Since we have two identifiers viz.
+RegularButtonCategoryIdentifier and TextInputCategoryIdentifier in the app, make sure your payload looks like following.
+You must specify the category in payload which corresponds to the identifier declared while registering for interactive push notifications

+{
+    "aps" :  {
+        "alert" : "Regular Button Category",
+        "category" : "RegularButtonCategoryIdentifier"
+    }
+}

+and

+{
+    "aps" :  {
+        "alert" : "Text Input Category",
+        "category" : "TextInputCategoryIdentifier"
+    }
+}

+Note : Category value chosen other than these two will not work since we never registered to Apple push notification service with those identifiers.